mcintyre321/Harden/README.markdown

     var user = Hardener.Harden(user);

 Now calling user.Ban, or setting or getting user.Email will throw a HardenException if the Allow method returns false.

+To install Harden use the nuget browser or from the package manager console in VS:

+    PM> Install-Package Harden

+Remember HARD CODE IS GOOD CODE